 These surcharges apply per filing and accumulate with standard fees and registration duties.
 Certain entities or persons benefit from exclusions as detailed in the LBR filing documentation.

-Tip: The surcharge jumps sharply at the 11-month mark.
-If you have already missed the first threshold, filing before the end of the 11th month avoids the highest tier.
+The surcharge jumps sharply at the 11-month mark, so a company that has already missed the first threshold still avoids the highest tier by filing before the end of the 11th month.

 Directors and managers who fail to publish statutory accounts expose themselves to a criminal fine between EUR 500 and EUR 25,000.
 The fine targets the individuals responsible for the filing obligation, not the company itself.